trimstray/nginx-admins-handbook/doc/RULES.md

   > In my opinion, also good solution is use an include file with your global headers and add it to the `http` context.
 You should also set up other include file with your server/domain specific configuration (but always with your global headers!
 You have to repeat it in the lowest contexts) and add it to the `server/location` contexts.

-  > There are solutions to this such as using an alternative module ([headers-more-nginx-module](https://github.com/openresty/headers-more-nginx-module)) to define specific headers in you `server` or `location` blocks.
+  > There are additional solutions to this, such as using an alternative module ([headers-more-nginx-module](https://github.com/openresty/headers-more-nginx-module)) to define specific headers in you `server` or `location` blocks.

   There is a [great explanation](https://www.keycdn.com/support/nginx-add_header) of the problem: